Eina Station

-Eina Station (Eina stasjon) is located in Eina in Vestre Toten, Norway.
+Eina Station (Eina stasjon) is located in Eina in Vestre Toten Municipality, Norway.
 The station is located on the Gjøvik Line, in addition to being the terminus of the now abandoned Valdres Line.
 It was opened on 23 December 1901 with the opening of the North Line (now Gjøvik Line).

 The station is served by local trains to Oslo Central Station and Gjøvik Station by Vy Gjøvikbanen.